 12.Avoid Stangnet GoDaddy and Choose Better Host

-Regularly they confront massive cyberattacks which imply how much poor infrastructure GoDaddy relies on.
+Regularly, they confront massive cyberattacks which implies how much poor infrastructure GoDaddy relies on.

 That’s why many independent Facebook groups are flooded with complaints of super slowness, server errors, and security holes from GoDaddy users.